- Search The Registry

 Esther Phillips was born on this date in 1935.
 She was a Black singer.

 She began singing in church as a young child when she was born Esther Mae Jones in Galveston, Texas.
 When her parents divorced, she divided her time between her father in Houston and her mother in the Watts area of Los Angeles.
 In Los Angeles in 1949, her sister entered her in a talent show at a nightclub belonging to bluesman Johnny Otis.
 So impressed was Otis with the 13-year-old that he brought her into the studio for a recording session with Modern Records and added her to his live revue.

 Billed as Little Esther, she scored her first success when she was teamed with the vocal quartet the Robins (who later evolved into the Coasters) on the hit single "Double Crossin' Blues.”
 It topped the R&B charts in early 1950 and paved the way for "Mistrustin' Blues," "Misery," "Cupid Boogie," and "Deceivin' Blues."
 In 1951, Little Esther and Otis had a falling out, reportedly over money, which led to her departure from his show.

 In 1954, she returned to Houston to live with her father, experimenting with hard drugs and developing an addiction to heroin.
 Short on money, Little Esther worked in small nightclubs around the South, punctuated by periodic hospital stays in Lexington, Kentucky, stemming from her addiction.

 In 1962, Kenny Rogers got her signed to his brother’s Lenox label, rediscovering her while singing at a Houston club.
 She re-christened herself Esther Phillips, choosing her last name from a nearby Phillips gas station.
-Phillips recorded a country-soul rendition of the soon-to-be standard "Release Me," which was a smash, topping the R&B charts and hitting the Top Ten on both the pop and country charts.
+Phillips recorded a country-soul rendition of the soon-to-be standard "Release Me," a smash, topping the R&B charts and hitting the Top Ten on both the pop and country charts.
 Back in the public eye, Phillips recorded a country-soul album of the same name, but Lenox went bankrupt in 1963.
-Thanks to her recent success, Phillips could catch on with Atlantic records.
+Thanks to her recent success, Phillips could catch on with Atlantic Records.